-Burrow sharp in second NFL start but Bengals lose to Browns
+Burrow throws 3 TDs in second start but Bengals lose again

 “We felt like we had a lot of success in the passing game,” Taylor said.
 “This is the same thing that kind of happens to us, we get down and we have to throw the ball and we’re having success doing it.
 We have a lot of faith in Joe.”

-As Burrow making plays, NBA superstar and fellow Ohioan LeBron James praised the QB on Twitter by saying, “ ”Burrow is SPECIAL!
+As Burrow was making plays, NBA superstar and fellow Ohioan LeBron James praised the QB on Twitter by saying, “ ”Burrow is SPECIAL!
 He has the “IT” for sure.”

 Following the game, Burrow said he appreciated the words, but would have preferred a win.